welchbj/tt/docs/development.rst

     python ttasks.py test

-Note that while doc tests are used, they are mainly to make sure the documentation examples are valid.
+Note that while doc tests are used, their main purpose is to ensure the documentation examples are valid rather than extensively test functionality.
 The true behavior of the library and its public contract are enforced through the unit tests.

 Local cross-Python version testing is achieved through `tox`_.
 To run changes against the reference and style tests, simply invoke ``tox .`` from the top-level directory of the project; tox will run the unit tests against the compatible CPython runtimes.
-Additionally, the source is run through the `Flake8`_ linter.
-Similar configurations are used on `AppVeyor`_ (for Windows builds) and `Travis CI`_. (for Mac and Linux builds).

 Coding Style